 We start off with our monthly goals (incorporating the yearly goals we have and breaking them down into monthly goals).

 Under monthly goals, I’m listing all of the things that I’d like to do this month, and then prioritizing that into my top 3 goals and my most important goal.

 I like to hack the motto statement and list the why.
 Why do I want those goals?

-For me this month, my husband is opening a brewery at the end of October and early November and life will change a lot in our house (am I the only one that hates change?)
+For me, my husband is opening a brewery at the end of October and early November and life will change a lot in our house (am I the only one that hates change?)
 I know that if I get routines in place now, this transition will be a lot easier.